akka/akka-grpc/docs/src/main/paradox/play-framework.md

 This will generate a Play module that provides all generated clients for injection.
 The module must be enabled by adding it to the enabled modules in the `application.conf`.

-With the following `helloworld.proto` file:
+You can the put the following `helloworld.proto` file in `app/protobuf`:

 @@snip[helloworld.proto](/play-interop-test-scala/src/main/protobuf/helloworld.proto) { #protoSources }